[ click

 In an engraving by Thomas Landseer, from a picture by his brother Edwin, we always expect something more than usually good, for what painter represents animals with greater truth and feeling than Edwin Landseer, and what engraver understands such subjects so well or expresses them so correctly as his brother?
 We shall, without fear of contradiction, answer our own queries by a brief monosyllable — none!
 (60-61)

-Some published works claim that A Distinguished Member commemorates a real Newfoundland dog that in the early C19 was awarded the Distinguished Member medal by the Royal Humane Society (a British organization devoted to water rescue and life-saving, not — as in The United States — to pet welfare), but when I queried the archivist of the RHS regarding this story (July 2007), she reported that no dogs are known to have been given the Distinguished Member medal.
+Some published works claim that A Distinguished Member commemorates a real Newfoundland dog that in the early 19th Century was awarded the Distinguished Member medal by the Royal Humane Society (a British organization devoted to water rescue and life-saving, not — as in The United States — to pet welfare), but when I queried the archivist of the RHS regarding this story (July 2007), she reported that no dogs are known to have been given the Distinguished Member medal.
 She did report that two Newfoundlands were given to the Society in the early C19, though neither was used for rescue.

 The dog used as the model for this painting was, we know for sure, a black-and-white Newfoundland belonging to a Mr and Mrs Newman Smith.
 Some reports indicate Mrs. Smith was Edwin Landseer's cousin, and that visiting Mrs Smith one day, Landseer was captivated when the dog, named Paul Pry, trotted into the room with a basket of flowers hanging from his mouth (a stunt deliberately staged, according to some reports).
 "Paul Pry," by the way, was a common British slang term at the time for a person, or animal, who stuck his nose into other people's business.

 This painting is briefly discussed in Landseer by Estelle Hurll, published in 1901 (New York: Houghton, Mifflin), whose account of the painting's origin confirms the dog's name and the basket of flowers, though Hurll reports that Landseer encountered the dog while walking in London, not at his cousin's house.
 Hurll's discussion also confirms that the dog belonged to a Mr. Newman Smith, though it says nothing about there being a connection between Landseer and the Smiths.
-The work is also mentioned briefly in Estelle Ross' 1922 The Book of Noble Dogs.
+There is also an interesting remark on Newfoundland coat color:

 Of course, the black-and-white coat coloring of the subject of this painting, now found on some 15% of Newfoundland dogs today, is officially known as "Landseer" because of the popularity of this and other Sir Edwin Landseer paintings of black-and-white Newfoundlands.